Skip to main content

 If you need help disabling head node fault tolerance, contact Anyscale support.

-If you use anyscale cloud setup to deploy an Anyscale cloud on the VM stack, you can enable head node fault tolerance during cloud deployment by including the flag --enable-head-node-fault-tolerance.
+If you use anyscale cloud setup to deploy an Anyscale cloud on the VM stack, include the --enable-head-node-fault-tolerance flag during cloud deployment.
 Anyscale automatically configures MemoryDB or Memorystore in your cloud provider account.

 anyscale cloud update --name <cloud-name> --enable-head-node-fault-tolerance